peterlubrich/spsDCAT-AP/docs/index.md

 ### Documents

-On this page, you will find available documents for the most-recent version of napDCAT-AP:
+On this page, you will find available documents for the most-recent version of spsDCAT-AP:

 [Specification](https://github.com/peterlubrich/spsDCAT-AP/tree/master/Specification)